nickyhajal/world-domination-summit/_content/schedule.md

 <img src="/images/schedule/schedule-circle-1.png" id="schedule-circle-1"/>

-We'll begin each morning in the Schnitzer Theatre, a beautiful auditorium where no seat is further than 100 feet from the stage.
+We'll begin each morning in the Newmark Theatre, a beautiful auditorium where no seat is further than 65 feet from the stage.
 Speakers will share a short message that combines personal stories with practical ideas.

-During breaks, you can visit the Highly Sensitive Person Lounge for a quick snooze—or just catch up with a new friend over a cup of coffee.
+During breaks, you can visit the Highly Sensitive Person Lounge to reflect and recharge—or just catch up with a new friend over a cup of coffee.

 Most speakers will attend the entire weekend and be available for informal conversation.